doritoes/ipdice.com/6_Regions.md

 12. Route 53 Setup

 #### Configure CloudFront to add the origin
+:warning: You can only have two origins in an origin group
 1. Browse to (https://console.aws.amazon.com) and log in
 2. In the search bar enter "cloudfront" and click on **CloudFront**
 3. Click on your distribution (i.e., for ipdice.com, www.ipdice.com)